• Skip to content

 Toddlers

-Toddlers love to play with boxes, building blocks, pegs, buckets and containers, and clothing for dress-ups.
 Toddlers also enjoy simple musical instruments that they can shake and bang – for example, a drum made from an upside-down pot and a wooden spoon.

 Preschoolers and school-age children

-Older children often like toys and play materials that let them explore, solve problems and use their imagination and senses.
-This might include materials for going on treasure hunts, building paper planes, making costumes or cooking.
 Puzzles or games that encourage older children to play with others are also good choices.
 And older children might enjoy toys or games from diverse cultures too.

-Safe toys for kids
+How to choose safe toys for kids

-Age-range information on toy packaging can be important for safety.
+Age range information on toy packaging can be important for safety.
 For example, this information can indicate when toys have small parts that babies could swallow.

 You can also get a sense of toy safety by checking whether toys meet Australian safety standards.
 Look for the Standards label on products and packaging or check the manufacturer’s website.

-- small parts, which could cause choking if swallowed
+• small parts, which could cause choking if swallowed

-- long cords, ribbons or elastic, which could strangle
+• long cords, ribbons or elastic, which could strangle

-- button batteries, which could cause poisoning if swallowed.
+• button batteries, which could cause poisoning if swallowed

-- toxic paint or toxic materials.
+• toxic paint or toxic materials

 It’s also good to look at what toys are made from.
 For example, if possible, choose stuffed toys that are made from organic materials and rubber toys that are made from 100% natural rubber.

-Toy weapons, ‘sexy’ dolls and plastic toys
+What about toy weapons, ‘sexy’ dolls and plastic toys?

-Some families find that certain toys don’t sit well with their family values – for example, toy weapons, dolls with grown-up or ‘sexy’ body shapes, or easily disposable, plastic toys.
+Some families find that certain toys don’t sit well with their family values – for example, toy weapons, dolls with grown-up or ‘sexy’ body shapes, or easily disposable plastic toys.

 If your child is interested in these kinds of toys, it can help to talk with your child about your family values.
 For example, ‘Guns can scare and hurt people very much.
 No-one in our family has a gun’.
 Banning these toys or refusing to buy them can make your child want them more.